Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Introduction

-In this work, we introduce a generalized semiclassical wave-packet framework that extends beyond the adiabatic regime to capture nonadiabatic effects induced by low-frequency driving or strong static fields in the presence of spatial inhomogeneity.
+In this work, we introduce a generalized semiclassical wave-packet framework that extends beyond the adiabatic regime to capture nonadiabatic effects induced by low-frequency driving, strong static fields, and/or spatial inhomogeneity.
 In our formalism, we generalize the wave function ansatz of the wave packet to include inter-band contributions and integrate out the inter-band contributions near the adiabatic regime to capture the leading-order nonadiabatic effects, which are expressed as a correction to the effective Lagrangian.
 We find that the nonadiabatic effects are manifested in three aspects.
 Firstly, a metric tensor in $(\bm{q}_c, \bm{x}_c)$-space is introduced that extends the dimension of the phase space of the wave packet.
 When the metric is invertible, the equation of motion can be expressed as a forced geodesic equation in $(\bm{q}_c, \bm{x}_c)$-space, an analogous of particle dynamics in a gravity field.
 Secondly, the Berry connections are corrected due to the interplay between wave-packet center dynamics and spatially or temporally varying Hamiltonian, generating emergent electro-magnetic fields beyond the adiabatic Berry connections.
 Thirdly, the energy of the wave packet is also modified by the spatial and temporal variation of the Hamiltonian.
 Next, we apply our formalism to study the wave packet dynamics in a one-dimensional (1D) Dirac electron system under spatially and temporally varying exchange field $\bm{m}$ as concrete examples.
-The example highlights the importance of the magnitude variation of the exchange fields (amplitude of $\bm{m}$) in the nonadiabatic corrections, including emergent electromagnetic fields, in contrast to the adiabatic case where the directional variation of the $\bm{m}$ (helical texture or precession) with a fixed magnitude.

 The paper is organized as follows.
 We present our formalism and derive the effective Lagrangian in Sec.
 II, study the equation of motion in Sec.
 III, study 1D Dirac electron systems as concrete examples in Sec.
 IV, and conclude with a summary in Sec.
 V.